Digital Regulation Platform

 Legitimate news and information are sometimes blocked, illustrating the weaknesses of AI in determining what is appropriate.
 Examples have led to a growing argument that IT firms posting news stories should be subject to regulations similar to those that media firms face.

-Deepfakes[43], computer-generated, and highly manipulated videos or presentations, present another significant problem.
+Deepfakes[65], computer-generated and highly manipulated videos or presentations, present another significant problem.
 Some governments have started regulating them.
-For instance, China has made it a criminal offense to publish deepfake videos created with AI or virtual reality.
-From January 2020 any deepfake video or audio recording should be clearly designated as such; otherwise content providers, which are expected to police the system, together with offending users will be prosecuted.[44]
+For instance, China has made publishing deepfake videos created with AI or virtual reality a criminal offence.
+From January 2020, any deepfake video or audio recording should be clearly designated as such; otherwise, content providers, which are expected to police the system, together with offending users, will be prosecuted.[66]

 Innovative and Adaptive

-Traditional regulatory models are time consuming and robust.
+Traditional regulatory models are time-consuming and robust.
 It takes months and sometimes years to draft new regulations in response to market developments and technology push.
 This needs to change.
 The modern regulatory models are innovative and adaptive.
-They rely on trial and error and co-design of regulation and standards and have shorter feedback loops.
-Regulators can seek feedback using a number of “soft-law” innovative instruments such as policy labs, regulatory sandboxes, crowdsourcing, codes of conduct, best-practice guidance and self-regulation.
-Soft-law instruments accommodate changes in technology and business models and allow regulators to address issues without stifling innovation.[47]
+They rely on trial and error and co-design of regulations and standards and have shorter feedback loops.
+Regulators can seek feedback using a number of “soft-law” innovative instruments.
+These instruments include policy labs, which bring together policymakers, technologists, and community members to prototype solutions, as seen in the Policy Lab UK.
+Other tools include crowdsourcing for legislative input, as practised by Iceland during its constitutional reform process; codes of conduct like the EU’s Code of Conduct on Countering Illegal Hate Speech Online; best-practice guidance such as the OECD’s Guidelines on Corporate Governance of State-Owned Enterprises; and self-regulation mechanisms, exemplified by the technology industry’s adherence to privacy standards.[67]

-For instance, Singapore has adopted progressive regulations for testing self-driving vehicles due to its high population density and limited space to expand.
-In 2017, Singapore modified its road traffic law to accommodate “automated vehicles’ technologies and their disruptive character.[48]
+Another illustrative example is Singapore, which has adopted progressive regulations for testing self-driving vehicles due to its high population density and limited space to expand.
+In 2017, Singapore modified its road traffic law to accommodate “automated vehicles’ technologies and their disruptive character.
 In order to ensure that regulations remain agile, the rules will remain in effect for five years, and the government has the option to revise them sooner.
-The autonomous vehicles testing falls under the purview of a single agency, the Land Transport Authority.
-The authority actively partners with research institutions and the private sector to facilitate pilots of autonomous vehicles.
+The autonomous vehicle testing falls under the purview of a single agency, the Land Transport Authority.
+The authority actively partners with research institutions and the private sector to facilitate pilots of autonomous vehicles.[68]

 Regulatory Sandboxes.
-A regulatory sandbox is a safe space for testing innovative products and services without having to comply with the applicable set of regulations.
-The main aim of regulators that establish sandboxes is to foster innovation by lowering regulatory barriers and costs for testing disruptive innovative technologies while ensuring that consumers will not be negatively affected.
-The concept of regulatory sandboxes, and any other form of collaborative prototyping environment, builds on the tradition of open-source software development, the use of open standards and open innovation.[49]
+A regulatory sandbox is a safe space for testing innovative products and services without complying with the applicable set of regulations.
+The main aim of regulators establishing sandboxes is to foster innovation by lowering regulatory barriers and costs for testing disruptive innovative technologies while ensuring that consumers will not be negatively affected.
+The concept of regulatory sandboxes and any other form of collaborative prototyping environment builds on the tradition of open-source software development, the use of open standards and open innovation.[69]

 Photo by Jared Brashier on Unsplash

-The concept of regulatory sandboxes has also raised some questioning on the potential of creating market distortions and unfair competition by the possibility of regulators becoming too close with and protective of the regulatory sandbox participants.
+Despite all opportunities, the concept of regulatory sandboxes has also raised some questions about the potential for creating market distortions and unfair competition if regulators become too close to and protective of the regulatory sandbox participants.

 Policy Labs.
-A policy lab is a group of actors that have various competencies in developing a regulatory framework.
-They deploy a set of user-centric methods and competencies to test, experiment, and learn to develop new policy solutions.[54]
+A policy lab is a group of actors with various competencies in developing a regulatory framework.
+They deploy a set of user-centric methods and competencies to test, experiment, and learn to develop new policy solutions.[72]

-In the US, some states and local governments have already established policy labs to partner with academia and use their administrative data to evaluate and improve programs and policies while safeguarding personal privacy.
-The policy labs provide the technical infrastructure and governance mechanisms to help governments gain access to analytical talent, these data labs are helping to convert data into insights and driving more evidence-based policymaking and service delivery.[55]
+Some states and local governments in the US have already established policy labs to partner with academia and use their administrative data to evaluate and improve programs and policies while safeguarding personal privacy.
+The policy labs provide the technical infrastructure and governance mechanisms to help governments gain access to analytical talent.
+These data labs help convert data into insights and drive more evidence-based policymaking and service delivery.[73]

 Outcome-Focused

-Outcome-focused regulation is a set of rules that prescribe achieving specific, desirable, and measurable results, unlike traditional prescriptive and input-based regulatory models.
-This offers the private sector greater flexibility in choosing its way of complying with the law.[56]
+Unlike traditional prescriptive and input-based regulatory models, outcome-focused regulation is a set of rules that prescribe achieving specific, desirable, and measurable results.
+This offers the private sector greater flexibility in choosing its way of complying with the law.[74]

 Outcome-focused regulations stipulate positive outcomes that regulators want to encourage.
 For instance, drone regulation can be prescriptive and focus on inputs: “One must have a license to fly a drone with more than xx kilowatts of power (not very helpful)”, or it can be outcome-based and focus on effects: “One cannot fly a drone higher than 400 feet, or anywhere in a controlled airspace (better)”.[75]